One of the three founding members of GGM, Dean is an experienced trial lawyer with a long track record of success.

 AV Peer Review Rating by Lexis Nexis Martindale-Hubbell

-Elected to Pennsylvania Super Lawyers Seventeen Consecutive Years
+Elected to Pennsylvania Super Lawyers Nineteen Consecutive Years

 Fellowship in the American College of Trial Lawyers